HaughtCodeworks/TeamGuide/developer-workflow.md

 * Update the project board to indicate you've started on the card.
 * Create a local feature branch in git based off master.
 Give your branch a short descriptive name based on the card on which you are working.
 * Review the checklist and update it based on what you need to do for card completion.
 * Map out your testing strategy for your card before you begin to change any code.
-Refer to the [QA Mindset](/HaughtCodeworks/TeamGuide) for guidance on the right level of testing.
+Refer to the [QA Mindset](/qa-mindset.md) document for guidance on the right level of testing.
 * Consider breaking down the steps for completion into smaller chunks allowing you to test and commit those changes more quickly, especially if they are isolated in different parts of the system.
 Update your checklist as appropriate.
 * Work through each checklist item using test driven development to test, verify and complete that step.
 Unless the step has no UI elements, manually test the change in the browser on your local environment.
 * Consider whether refactoring the current step makes sense or if you should continue to the next checklist item.
 * Once you've completed a step, make sure the entire test suite passes and your changes haven't broken the build.
 * Verify your changes locally with real data.
 Play with the feature and ensure the user experience is good.
 * Determine if this step should be committed on its own or if you want to include it in the next step.
 * Add to the project README as you develop, making note of any steps required for deployment and testing: migrations, running scripts, updates to the server, etc. Add this information to your card, in addition to the README.
-See our [readme document](/HaughtCodeworks/TeamGuide/blob/master/readme-guide.md) for more on this.
+See our [readme](/HaughtCodeworks/TeamGuide/blob/master/readme-guide.md) document for more on this.
 * Stage your work into git verifying that all files necessary for this change are included and no unwanted changes or files will be committed.
 Be extra careful that no files with sensitive data such as keys or passwords have been added.
 * Commit to git, adding a meaningful message that describes the change from a business perspective and references the card ID.
 It's important to note that these messages will most often be viewed by the team sometime in the future so make it useful from a historic and troubleshooting standpoint.
 * Continue through the remaining checklist items on your card in the above manner until complete.